-But selling and buying cookies is much bigger than just raising money for a local troop.
+It’s Girl Scout cookie time!!!!!
+Selling and buying cookies is much bigger than just raising money for a local troop.
 It’s about empowering young skills for life.

 What exactly do they learn?
 Oh let me count the ways….
 OK I’ll just list three to get you started!

 Each troop sets a target goal of boxes to sell.
 Which is usually based on a troop goal – so there is a natural incentive for everyone to sell.
 Because no one wants to get left behind of the fun trip that’s planned!!! lol.

 How often do young women get to talk to adults outside of the school or after-school activities?
 Not often.
 And while that’s important to protect them in general – it also hinders their development when it comes to future internship and job opportunities.
 Young women need to the chance to take the risk and communicate with adults in professional settings.

-So challenge your daughter or empower another young women to step outside of their comfort zone and sell cookies to trusted adults that they don’t interact with on a regular basis.
+So challenge your daughter or empower another young woman to step outside of their comfort zone and sell cookies to trusted adults that they don’t interact with on a regular basis.
 This will make all of the difference in the world when they have speak up for themselves in future interviews or negotiate salary in future jobs.
 They will have gained experience from these moments which can equip them to better present themselves professionally in the future.